Web App

 Note that for security reasons, the open method must be invoked from a user activation such as inside a click event handler.
 While picking color through the eyedropper, users can cancel using the escape key, similar to other APIs that can trap users in a controlled state, such as Fullscreen and PointerLock.

-Because its browser support is still at an early stage, and while Mozilla has expressed some initial interest, it's currently only supported on the latest versions of Chromium-based browsers, and not at all on mobile devices.
+Because its browser support is still at an early stage, and while Mozilla has expressed(opens in a new tab or window) some initial interest, it's currently only supported on the latest versions of Chromium-based browsers, and not at all on mobile devices.
 Until support for the EyeDropper API is universal, it's necessary to use feature detection so that we don't create a broken user interface on browsers that don't currently support it.
 Because this is an object on the top level, feature detection is easily done by checking its availability.

 const hasEyedropper = "EyeDropper" in window;